A goal is defined as the result of achievement towards which effort is directed. So, I have a few questions for you:

 Then we recommend you sit Rossn in the middle of the month and have more conversations about goals.
-You don't want to wait until the last day of the month, and say, “darn, you didn’t make your goal.”
-You want to coach and communicate with your team throughout the month to see what challenges they are having, more importantly, what opportunities they have with patients coming in, and or re-evaluating the consultation process.
+You don't want to wait until the last day of the month, and say, “Darn, you didn’t make your goal.”
+You want to coach and communicate with your team throughout the month to see what challenges they are having and, more importantly, what opportunities they have with patients coming in, and or re-evaluating the consultation process.

 Another great tactic is having a daily huddle—a brief 5-10-minute morning meeting with a simple agenda: